 Under Courts and Judicial Proceedings Section 3-904(g)(1), the statute of limitations on wrongful death claims in Maryland is three years from the date of the decedent’s death.
 There are exceptions to this rule, but this is the applicable limitations period in the great majority of wrongful death cases in Maryland.

 Theoretically, the statute of limitations in a wrongful death case can be waived either before or during litigation.
 Practically, this rarely happens.
-You need to assume that your deadline for filing is three years in a Maryland wrongful death lawsuit.
+You need to assume that your deadline for filing a Maryland wrongful death lawsuit is three years.

 How Long Does it Take to Settle a Wrongful Death Suit?